 - 2 tablespoons unsalted butter

-- 4 cups sliced leeks, white and light green parts only (3-4 leeks / 16 ounces)
+- 4 cups sliced leeks, white and light green parts only (3-4 leeks / about 16 ounces)

 - 1 tablespoon chopped fresh tarragon leaves